robenkleene/design-references/blender/tutorials/blender-abstract-particles.md

 1. Set the "World Properties > Color" to black.
 2. Delete the light by right-clicking it in the "Scene Collection"
 3. In the "ColorRamp" node, switch from "Linear" to "Ease"

+### Making Older Particles Transparent

+This gives the particles farthest from the center some translucency.

-4. To make particles near the end of their lifetime transparent, in the node editor add a "Shader > Mix Shader" and attach it from the Emission output to the first "Shader" input, attach the "Shader" output to the "Material Output" "Surface" input (if you drag the new "Mix Shader" between the "Emission" and "Material Output" it will automatically be inserted into this spot).
+1. In the node editor add a "Shader > Mix Shader" and attach it from the Emission output to the first "Shader" input, attach the "Shader" output to the "Material Output" "Surface" input (if you drag the new "Mix Shader" between the "Emission" and "Material Output" it will automatically be inserted into this spot).
 Create a "Transparent BSDF" and attach its "BSDF" output to the bottom "Shader" input of the "Mix Shader".
+2. Duplicate the "Divide" Math node (`D`), change it to "Multiply", set its value to `2.2`.
+Connect the output from the Divide node into its top value input, and connect the output of the new "Multiply" node to the "Fac" input of the "Mix Shader".